jsdw/jsdw.github.io/content/posts/svelte-and-react/index.md

 +++
-title = "Comparing Svelte and React" description = "Let's look at some of the differences between Svelte—the new kid on the block—and the longstanding React framework" date = 2020-10-31
+title = "A React Developer Tries Svelte" description = "After spending the last couple of years working primarily with React on the frontend, I was introduced to Svelte and was compelled to give it a go.
+Here are some of my thoughts." date = 2020-10-31
 +++